Fort Smith university gets $1 million for transportation, manufacturing programs

-FORT SMITH -- The University of Arkansas-Fort Smith announced it received $1 million to bolster its transportation and advanced manufacturing programs.
+FORT SMITH -- The University of Arkansas at Fort Smith received $1 million to bolster its transportation and advanced manufacturing programs, the school announced Friday.

-The transportation programs received a $300,000 Regional Workforce Grant from the Arkansas Division of Higher Education while the advanced manufacturing programs received $700,000, according to a university news release Friday.
+The transportation programs received a $300,000 Regional Workforce Grant from the Arkansas Division of Higher Education while the advanced manufacturing programs received a $700,000 grant from the same source, according to a university news release Friday.

 Shadow Robinson, who was appointed the university's provost and vice chancellor of academic affairs effective July 1, said in the release the grants will be important to workforce preparation.